bertbesser/dvc-deps-management/blog-article.md

 model.h5  model.h5.dvc # dvc update downloaded version 0.1 of model.h5
 ```

-When issuing the same command again, DVC detects that the version of `model.h5` did not change, and therefore does not download the output again.
+When issuing the same command again, DVC detects that the version of `model.h5` did not change, and therefore does not download the data again.

 ```bash
 $$ dvc update model.h5.dvc